shruti0809-raj/shruti0809-raj/README.md

 - Bachelor's degree in Computer Science
 - MBA in Marketing and Finance
 - Associate Director in Market Research (Analytics & Insights)
-- MS in Human-Computer Interaction (Georgia Tech, ongoing)
+- Online MS in Human-Computer Interaction (Georgia Tech, ongoing)

 ---